 In the statement “be sure your sin will find you out” is revealed the mystery of sin.
 The nature of sin is such that, whether or not others discover your sin, your sin will “discover you.”
 You cannot run from the consequences.
 Sin carries within itself the power to pay the sinner back, and sin’s payback is hell.
 Don’t even think about toying with sin.
 It cannot be tamed, outrun, or shaken off.
 No matter how safe you think you are, if you are a sinner, your sin will find you out.

 Moses’ warning to the tribes of Israel, “be sure your sin will find you out,” is echoed by Paul: “Do not be deceived: God cannot be mocked.
 A man reaps what he sows.
 Whoever sows to please their flesh, from the flesh will reap destruction; whoever sows to please the Spirit, from the Spirit will reap eternal life” (Galatians 6:7–8).
-The only way to escape sin’s consequences is to be forgiven of your sin by faith in the blood of Christ (Revelation 1:5; cf. Exodus 12:13).
+The only way to escape sin’s consequences is to be forgiven of your sin by faith in the death and resurrection of Christ (Romans 10:9; 1 John 2:2; Revelation 1:5).